hershey101/hershey101.github.io/_posts/2017-01-08-Dear-Future-Wife.md

 * Intelligence, determination, and a drive to accomplish whatever you set your mind to.
   - By intelligence, I mean a combination of book smarts as well as general common sense.
   This is extremely important to me for a number of reasons.
-First, and foremost, it's essentially a pre-requisite for me to respect you.
+First, and foremost, it's essentially a prerequisite for me to respect you.
 Next, I believe that intelligent people have an obligation to society to reproduce, and pass on their genes to create an even smarter next-generation.
-I think of it like the counteracting force to slow down the momentum of idiots reproducing and making the world into Idiocracy (highly recommend that movie if you haven't seen it).
-Also, for whatever it's worth Elon Musk agrees with this general thought process (his biography is pretty cool, check that out as well).
+I think of it like the counteracting force to slow down the momentum of idiots reproducing and making the world into [Idiocracy][Idiocracy] (highly recommend that movie if you haven't seen it).
+Also, for whatever it's worth Elon Musk agrees with this general thought process (his [biography][Elon biography] is pretty cool, check that out as well).
     - Communications is obviously important to a healthy relationship, and my willingness to communicate with someone goes hand-in-hand with how intelligent they are.
 I can't stand people